 It’s not only the head of finance that can benefit from these dashboards.
 Other specialists with the finance department (e.g. financial controllers) can utilize them to gain insights in their focus areas.

-The BI solution can be also supplemented with AI technology to further analyze data and succeed at prescriptive analysis.
+The BI solution can be also supplemented with Artificial Intelligence (AI) and Machine Learning (ML) technologies to further analyze data and succeed at prescriptive analysis.

 Get a head start with BI financial services